This article originally appeared on VICE UK.

 So imagine my thoughts when I found out exactly what Hideo Kojima, the game's creator and the hottest, smartest designer in the world, had been up to.
 Rather than elation, there came the various stages of grief, each crashing in sharper and faster than an HD Hindenburg documentary on 30x fast forward.
 What... the fuck... was that?
 Kojima had badly fallen out with his usual English translator between games, but why did it seem like David Icke had been drafted in to rewrite MGS, while obviously drunk and reading Orwell for Beginners?
 (Potential upside: would Kojima, now having obviously gone over the high side, soon appear on Wogan?
 And could I get tickets?)

 Where was the bit where Solid Snake fought a Harrier jet on the George Washington Bridge, like I'd seen in one of those gorgeous trailers?
 In fact, where was Solid Snake in general?
 After spending two hours playing as him he was gone, relegated to a secondary role, so that players would foster a deeper affinity for his character while they controlled a rookie named Raiden.
-It was a bold move for a high-profile sequel with a huge established audience (and their expectations), but then so would The Empire Strikes Back have been if it was about a talking door handle that fell in love with C-3PO, and no-one wanted that either.
+It was a bold move for a high-profile sequel with a huge established audience (and their expectations), but then The Empire Strikes Back would have been too if it were about a talking door handle that fell in love with C-3PO, and no one wanted that either.

-It was a long way from Shadow Moses' cold intensity, an Alaskan backdrop that seemed as unique and threatening as its inhabitants.
-Both games follow near-identical structures (which is The Point, it turns out), but whereas in MGS you were snaffling key cards and throttling guards to progress deeper into the bowels of an otherworldly nuclear storage base with a world-threatening mechanical minotaur in the middle, here you were constantly circling a featureless warehouse merely to get into another one, like a particularly gruelling work experience shift at Amazon.
+It was a long way from Shadow Moses's cold intensity, an Alaskan backdrop that seemed as unique and threatening as its inhabitants.
+Both games follow near-identical structures (which is the point, it turns out), but whereas in MGS you were snaffling key cards and throttling guards to progress deeper into the bowels of an otherworldly nuclear storage base with a world-threatening mechanical minotaur in the middle, here you were constantly circling a featureless warehouse merely to get into another one, like a particularly grueling work experience shift at Amazon.